Norman Paterson School of International Affairs: 21st century

 In 2008, former Canadian diplomat William Barton donated $3 million to the school to establish the William and Jeanie Barton Chair in International Affairs.
 The chair honours Barton, who served as President of the UN Security Council during Canada's lead in the 1970s, and his wife Jeanie.
 The first and current chair holder is Trevor Findlay.

 NPSIA moved from its traditional home on Carleton's campus in Dunton Tower to the new River Building in 2012.
 The school's new space includes a new resource centre named in honour of William and Jeanie Barton.
 The resource centre contains computers, printers, workrooms, unique reference material including past theses by NPSIAns, and a balcony on the top floor of the River Building.
-The resource centre is accessible only to NPSIA students, staff and faculty.
+The resource centre is accessible only to NPSIA students, staff, and faculty.

-Dr Yiagadeesen (Teddy) Samy is the current director of NPSIA, having succeeded Dr Dane Rowlands in 2017.
-Prior to Dr Rowlands' tenure the position was held by Dr Fen Hampson; Dr Hampson's term as director ended in 2012.
+Dr. Yiagadeesen (Teddy) Samy is the current director of NPSIA, having succeeded Dr. Dane Rowlands in 2017.
+Prior to Dr. Rowlands' tenure the position was held by Dr. Fen Hampson; Dr. Hampson's term as director ended in 2012.

-In spring 2024, the school was labeled as an "undesirable organization" in Russia.
+In spring 2024, NPSIA was labeled as an "undesirable organization" in Russia, along with the University of Toronto’s Munk School of Global Affairs and Public Policy.
+On March 22, 2024, the Ministry of Foreign Affairs of Russian Federation included Dr. Yiagadeesen (Teddy) Samy on the list of Canadian citizens that were denied entry to the Russian Federation.